RedisLabs/redislabs-docs/content/rc/security/single-sign-on.md

 #### Configure IdP metadata {#configure-idp}

-1. Get the following metadata values for your identity provider:
+1. You need the following metadata values from your identity provider:

     | Setting | Description |
     |---------|-------------|